PrajeetBohara/PrajeetBohara/README.md

 < 👋 Hi, I’m @PrajeetBohara >

-I'm a passionate developer, researcher, and lifelong learner currently pursuing Computer Science with minors in Electrical Engineering and Mathematics at McNeese State University.
-I love building things that bridge software and hardware—from IoT systems to AI-powered interfaces.
+I'm a passionate developer, researcher, and lifelong learner.
+All I do is learn new stuff and apply it to build things.

 - 👀 I’m deeply interested in:
   - Full-Stack & Cross-Platform Development 🌐